 Read classic French litterature and some of the contemporary writers (André Malraux, Antoine de Saint-Exupéry, Albert Camus, Georges Simenon, Amélie Nothomb, Jean-Christophe Ruffin, Delphine de Vigan…).

-Best resources for standard to casual language
+Best resources to learn French: standard to casual language

 - blogs about topics you like